keithjgrant/keithjgrant.com/content/posts/2019/01/css-mental-model.md

 There are some that I now think were beside the point.
 At the end, I concluded with this: “you need to learn CSS”.

-For quite a while now, I have distanced myself from that stance: there are people in the CSS-in-JS community that really do understand the language, and are using JavaScript tooling to deal with its legitimate shortcomings.
+For quite a while now, I have distanced myself from that argument: there are people in the CSS-in-JS community that really do understand the language, and are using JavaScript tooling to deal with its legitimate shortcomings.
-Learning the language isn’t necessarily going to take those shortcomings away.
+Many of them have learned the language, and those shortcomings are still there.

 ## We need to teach a mental model